Schwungus/nutpunch/README.md

 # nutpunch

+(README out of date since the latest commit.........)

 > [!WARNING]
 > Using this library and implementing UDP hole-punching **only** makes sense if you're **making a P2P networked game**.
 If you need server-based networking (**which is arguably much simpler to implement**), you're out of luck -- go elsewhere.
 You have been warned.